 Looking to the future, this technology will become redundant when carbon-based power production is completely displaced by renewable sources of energy generation which have little or no carbon footprint.
 That’s why we are already exploring technologies which can take this ‘waste’ carbon and turn it into bioethanol to power tomorrow’s mobility.

 In May 2019, ArcelorMittal published our first Climate Action report.
 In the report, ArcelorMittal announced our ambition to significantly reduce CO2 emissions globally and for the business to be carbon neutral in Europe by 2050.
 To achieve this goal, we are building a strategic roadmap linked to the evolution of public policy and developments in low-emission steelmaking technologies.
-An interim target for the period to 2030 will be launched in 2020.
-This will replace our existing goal to reduce our carbon footprint by eight percent by 2020 (compared to a 2007 baseline).

 The Climate Action report explains in greater detail the future challenges and opportunities for the steel industry.
 It also outlines the plausible technology pathways ArcelorMittal is exploring, and our views on the policy environment required for the steel industry to succeed in meeting the Paris Agreement targets.